-G3.7 Development shall be designed such that no obstruction is placed on/across a public highway including Public Rights of Way.
+G3.6 Development shall be designed such that no obstruction is placed on/across a public highway including Public Rights of Way.

 Conflict and interference with the free and safe flow of pedestrians, cyclists, horse riders or traffic on the public highway will arise if an obstruction, such as a gate, fence, railing or bollard, is placed inappropriately on the highway.
 Care must be taken when consideration is given to the means of protecting either landscaping or property.
-Bollards for instance can only be used as a means of safeguarding persons using the highway (on foot or in vehicles),

-Section 66(2) of the Highways Act 1980, and cannot be placed on the highway for any other purpose.
-Where possible consideration should be given to the guidance on bollards for people with sight loss in BS8300.
+Bollards for instance can only be used as a means of safeguarding persons using the highway (on foot or in vehicles), Section 66(2) of the Highways Act 1980, and cannot be placed on the highway for any other purpose.

-G3.8 No gate, door and/or window shall be positioned so as to open outwards over the public highway.
+G3.7 No gate, door and/or window shall be positioned so as to open outwards over the public highway.

-Section 153 of the Highways Act 1980 requires that doors, gates, and windows do not open outwards over the public highway.
+Section 153 of the Highways Act 1980 requires that doors, gates and windows do not open outwards over the public highway.
 The risk presented to highway users by a ground floor door or casement window opening outward directly onto the highway is obvious and should always be avoided.
-Further information can be found on the protection for people with sight loss in Building Regs, Part M2.

-G3.9 Any new or replacement gates, security barriers or any other obstacle to free access into development sites must be set back sufficient distance to allow the longest vehicle or vehicle combination, that would regularly be expected to visit the site, to stand clear of the carriageway whilst the gate, security barrier or other obstacle is operated.
+G3.8 Any new or replacement gates, security barriers or any other obstacle to free access into development sites must be set back sufficient distance to allow the longest vehicle or vehicle combination, that would regularly be expected to visit the site, to stand clear of the carriageway whilst the gate, security barrier or other obstacle is operated.